 Readily available in Stores in New Zealand and Australia:

 Yes, you can get Malaria in Uganda and Rwanda, there are some things you do not know about Malaria.
-It takes a female mosquito that has bitten someone with malaria and then flies to another person infecting them with Malaria-Mosquitoes do not fly far, the further you are from other tents, cottages or rooms you are better off, also the female mosquito must first bite someone with malaria.
+It takes a female mosquito that has bitten someone with malaria and then flies to another person infecting them with Malaria-Mosquitoes do not fly far, the further you are from other tents, cottages or rooms you are better off.
+Also, the female mosquito must first bite someone with malaria.

-On Safari you are away from civilization and close quarters, (malaria spreads best where people live in close quarters such as slums) the mosquito is not carrying malaria and we have never had a client come down with malaria.
+On Safari you are away from civilization and close quarters, (malaria spreads best where people live in close quarters such as slums) the mosquito is not carrying disease, and we have never had a client come down with malaria.

 Tsetse Flies created the parks today by wiping out the population with sleeping sickness.
 There is not sleeping sickness carried by tsetse flies in parks.
-Dengue fever which is carried by mosquitoes – we have never read of a tourist in Uganda or Rwanda come down with it, though in other regions including the Kenya Coast they have.
+Dengue fever which is given by mosquitoes – we have never read of a tourist in Uganda or Rwanda come down with it, though in other regions including the Kenya Coast they have.

 Conclusion – it is safer to be on safari than it is to cross the road in Kampala.

 Minimize sugar intake, use the mosquito net provided spray your room when going to dinner with Doom, an East African product in a spray can that works on all kinds of insects, including spiders.
 Upmarket lodges will spray the room when they turn the beds down while you have dinner.

 Spend 4 dollars at most stores when you arrive in Uganda or Rwanda and take it on Safari.
 Use mosquito coils.
 Citronella candles will also work.
 Do not leave the door or windows open.
 This is done to avoid gnats.